jonschlinkert/export-dirs/README.md

      c: [Function],
      b: [Function],
      a: [Function] },
+  // files in the same directory as export-dirs
   z: [Function],
   y: [Function],
   x: [Function],
+  // folders in the same directory as export-dirs
   two: { f: [Function], e: [Function], d: [Function] },
   three: { i: [Function], h: [Function], g: [Function] },
   one: { c: [Function], b: [Function], a: [Function] } }
 ```

+_(Note that export-dirs does not recurse)_.

 ## Related projects
 * [to-exports](https://github.com/jonschlinkert/to-exports): Create exports from a directory of non-javascript or javascript files.